VhiktorBrown/VhiktorBrown/README.md

-- 🔭 I am Victor👋.
+- I am Victor👋.
 I enjoy building Mobile apps.
 I started out as an Android developer and then transitioned into a Flutter developer.

-- I am very comfortable with the Flutter framework and Dart programming language.
+- I am very comfortable with the Flutter framework and Dart SDK.
 I am also very proficient in Java and Kotlin seeing as these were the languages I started out with.

-- I have been in the Mobile developing space for almost 4 years now and within this time, I have deployed a number of apps to the Playstore.
+- I have been in the Mobile developing space for almost 4 years now and within this time, I have deployed a number of apps to Playstore.

-- I am a contributor to the open source community.
-I developed a library that helps developers accept payments in their app with just few lines of code.
-You'll find this repo in my repositories space.
-I hope to find the time to build more libraries.
+- I have contributed to the open source community.
+I developed a [library](https://github.com/VhiktorBrown&repo=Paystack-webview-android) that helps developers accept payments in their app with just few lines of code.

-- While I was in the University, I founded this idea with 2 of my friends which we worked on and today it's an app that's bringing thousands of undergraduates closer to their academic goals.
+- While I was in the University, I founded this idea with 2 friends which we worked on and today, it's an app that's bringing thousands of undergraduates closer to their academic goals.
 You can check it out [here](https://play.google.com/store/apps/details?id=com.app.iquest_unizik)

 - 🌱 I developed an interest in building API's that power frontend technology almost 2 years ago and I learnt how to build API's with Javascript, Express and I do that only for fun or for personal projects.

-- I have a Medium following where I write about How-to's, share my development experience and write about anything programming related.
+- I have a Medium following where I write about How-to's, share my development experience and write about anything and everything programming related.
 Do check it out [here](https://medium.com/@victorrebuka).

-- 👯 It gives me immense joy knowing that products I build somehow make the lives of thousands of people out there better - people that I might never meet in my life.
-It's beautiful building actual solutions and that's what I have dedicated my life to doing.
+- 👯 Quote - 'The only limitations we have are the ones we lay in our minds.'

-- Here are some of the apps that I have built and deployed to Playstore.
+- Here are some of the production apps that I have built and deployed to Playstore.
 - 📱 [The Syticks App](https://play.google.com/store/apps/details?id=com.app.syticks)
 - 📱 [The Syticks App For Businesses](https://play.google.com/store/apps/details?id=com.app.syticks_organizers)
 - 📱 [iQuest](https://play.google.com/store/apps/details?id=com.app.iquest_unizik)